Thushidan/Job-Finder/README.md

 - `services`: To manage all the api routes and calls.
 - `types`: To manage all the typescript types.
 - `utils`: To manage all the utility functionalities.
+- `config`: To manage all the configurations.
+- `store`: To manage all the state managment.

 ## Available Scripts